gutembergsa/teste-jungle-devs/README.md

 ### `npm build`

-This command will create a new `/build` folder, this folder contains all the code minified and transposed to older versions of javascript to ensure it works in older browsers.
+This command will create a new `/build` folder, this folder contains all the code minified and transpiled to older versions of javascript to ensure it works in older browsers.
 Use this folder as content in your deploys.

 ## A/B Test <a name="a/b"/> [^](#a/b)